TabotCharlesBessong/TabotCharlesBessong/README.md

 - 🔭 I’m currently working on **4 Full stacks application**

-- 🌱 I’m currently learning **Backend with Nest JS and Machine Learning and TypeScript and AWS**
+- 🌱 I’m currently learning **Backend with Nest JS and Machine Learning and TypeScript Deep Learning**

 - 👯 I’m looking to collaborate on **Web development Projects and Machine learning projects**